zzyzek/PunchOutModelSynthesis/doc/Usage.md

 Filename of the run time sliced Tiled JSON file to generate.

-This assumes the tileset is 2d with the third dimension of time.
+This assumes the tile set is 2d with the third dimension of time.
-The Tiled file creates an expanded tilemap with the Z (time) dimension unfurled.
+The Tiled file creates an expanded tile map with the Z (time) dimension unfurled.

 Example: